akshatkedia/the-designery/_slides/love-and-cheesecake-the-rebranding.markdown

 work: Love & Cheesecake
 ---

-A 360 degree brand revamp for one of Mumbai’s most sought after dessert brands.
+A 360 degree brand revamp for one of Mumbai’s<br>most sought after dessert brands.